Some things that have great meaning signify nothing for others, and I get that, so I'll just keep writing and hope it helps someone.

 Geez, the hypocrisy.

-This site has not proven useful to me so far.
+not proven useful to me so far.

 Remember that we're speaking of values so incredibly small that they could easily be missed as a difference and mistaken for each other.